phetsims/qa/documentation/qa-book.md

 ### 4.2: Release Candidate (RC) Testing

-Release candidate testing is more thorough than development testing because the simulation being tested is a “release candidate.”
-Theoretically, major issues with the simulation will have been fixed by the time it undergoes an RC test.
+Release candidate testing is more thorough than development testing because the simulation undergoing testing is a “release candidate.”
+Theoretically, major issues with the simulation will be fixed by the time it undergoes an RC test.

-When a simulation needs to be tested, a developer will open an issue in the QA repository and they should use [the new template for release candidate tests](https://github.com/phetsims/QA/blob/master/issue-templates/rc-test-template.md).
+When a simulation needs to be tested, a developer will open an issue in the QA repository.
+They should use [the new template for release candidate tests](https://github.com/phetsims/QA/blob/master/issue-templates/rc-test-template.md).
 There should be a link to the simulation in the issue, but if there isn’t, then you can find it [here](https://phet-dev.colorado.edu/html/).
 The template should specify what exactly needs to be tested.
 Here are the